Our Beliefs

 Are you interested in how media centers (staffing and resources) are funded - and the history of funding?
 Click the button below for this information.

-2021 Senate Education & Youth Committee
+2023 Senate Education & Youth Committee

-Sen. Chuck Payne, Chairman
+Sen. Clint Dixon, Chairman

-Sen. Jason Anavitarte, Vice Chairman
+Sen. Chuck Payne, Vice Chairman

 Sen. Freddie Powell Sims, Secretary